nene/nene.github.io/_posts/2016-04-02-matches-ast.md

 }
 {% endhighlight %}

-That's straight-forward to write, but damn hard to read.
+That's straightforward to write, but damn hard to read.
 Even while looking at the AST above, it's hard to tell whether it's matching it correctly.

 ## Pattern matching to the rescue